 Whether you’re just starting out, or reinvigorating existing initiatives, read on for a closer look at our seven tips for introducing wellbeing at work.

 The first stage of introducing wellbeing at work is getting the conversation started.
 Workplace wellbeing initiatives are unfortunately still battling against the stigma of discussing health issues at work.

 You may find that there is a reluctance among employees to open up to their colleagues or managers when they are struggling with their mental or physical health, for fear of how they will be perceived or treated if they do.

 The stigma surrounding mental health is particularly concerning because it’s such a widespread issue.
-Anonymised data from our platform suggests that 26% of workers experienced moderate-severe symptoms of depression in 2020, and 69% experienced moderate to high levels of stress.
+Anonymised data from our platform suggests that 25% of workers are experiencing clinically relevant symptoms of depression, and 76% are experiencing moderate to high levels of stress.

 Many employees are wary of discussing their mental health concerns and some are worried about the impact that it will have on their careers.